open-resources/dash_curriculum/_sources/part1/chapter4.md

 Always make sure to import the packages 'Output' and 'Input' from the dash library at the beginning of your code when you are working with callbacks.
 ```

 The meaning of the different arguments is straight forward.
-The Output specifies what kind of property of which component of your app should be affected e.g., the `children` property of the markdown.
-Accordingly, the Input specifies what property of which other component of your app should trigger the Output e.g., the `value` property of the dropdown.
-Note, that linking two different components establishes a direct relationship between them i.e., whenever the property of the input component is changed it will immediately trigger the selected property of the output component to change accordingly.
+  * The Output specifies the property of the component that will be modified; in this case, it's the `children` property of the markdown.
+  * Accordingly, the Input specifies the property of the component that will activate the callback; in this case, it's the `value` property of the dropdown.
+  * Whenever the property of the Input component is changed by the user, it will immediately trigger the callback and update the property of the Output component, based on the returned value in the callback function.
 You might compare this behavior with two cells in excel which are linked together.

-In order to build more complex applications with Dash later we will introduce a third argument called State, which in some sense will allow to circumvent this direct relationship.
-Also the arguments Output and Input can take on different components to allow for advanced functionality.
-However, we'll come back to this in [chapter 10](../part3/chapter10.md).
+The callback function takes as many arguments as there are Input components.
+The order remains stable.
+That is, the property of the component you enter first in the Input argument of the callback decorator will be represented by the argument you enter first into the callback function.

-### 4.2.2 Structure of Dash callback function
+### 4.2.2 Callback Function

 The callback function makes up the second part of the callback.
 Here you process the input the way you want the otuput to be affected by.